david-chern/caffeine-corner/README.md

-# Group X – Caffeine Corner ☕
+# Group 11– Caffeine Corner ☕

 We are building an online store to sell coffee beans, roasted and non-roasted coffee, and energy drinks.
 Customers can browse different blends, learn about our roasting process, and order their favorite products online.